dimaba/ABMtools/README.md

 2. GUI.
 This will be a script-only package.
 You will not be able to start, stop or control your simulations through a graphical interface unless you design one yourself.
 3. Analysis tools.
 This package should be light-weight, with few dependencies outside of the Python 3 standard library.
 The best assistance this package can give to aid analysis is to output results in a way which established analysis tools (e.g. Matplotlib & pandas for Python, or other software like R) can read.

-In the ideal case this package and its dependencies should be reliably installable through a single command: `pip install abmtools`.
-This may not be entirely feasible, given that a package like Numpy (notoriously difficult to install through pip in a regular Python 3 environment) might prove necessary to make some parts of the package work efficiently.
+In the ideal case this package and its dependencies should be reliably installable everywhere through a single command: `pip install abmtools`.
+This may not be entirely feasible, given that a package like Numpy (notoriously difficult to install through pip in a regular Python 3 environment on Windows) might prove necessary to make some parts of the package work efficiently.
  In those cases parts of the package may be made optional.